michaelkrone/request-context/README.md

 ```

 - `set`, `setContext`
-Set the context for a key
+Set the context for a key on the context created by the middleware.
 ```js
 var contextService = require('request-context');
 contextService.set('namespace:key', {some: 'value'});